heheimmastudent/TowerOfHanoi/README.md

 ## Usage
 1. Ensure that you have a 32-bit Single Cycle RISC-V Processor environment.
 2. Load and execute the program on your RISC-V processor.

+## DISCLAIMER
+Feel free to modify the content based on your preferences or if you have additional information to include.
+The usage section provides a simple example to demonstrate how someone might use your program.

 ## Function Parameters
 - `Num_of_Disks`: Number of disks in the Tower of Hanoi problem.